justincasher/justincasher.github.io/pages/Gauss-Legendre.md

 The underlying problem is this family of methods are slow, often taking hundreds of iterations to even yield a couple of digits.

 &emsp; In contrast, the Gauss-Legendre algorithm has quadratic convergence.
 Let us say we want to calculate 512 decimal places of $$ \pi $$.
 Then the Gauss-Legendre algorithm only needs 9 iterations, while almost all of the older methods (normally) need at least 800 iterations, if not significantly more.
-As an aside, Ramanujan's equations for $$ \pi $$
+As an aside, Ramanujan's equation for $$ \pi $$

 $$
 	\frac{1}{\pi}
 	= \frac{2 \sqrt{2}}{9801} \sum_{n=0}^{\infty} \frac{(4n)!
 (1103+26390n)}{(n!)^4 396^{4n}}.
 $$

-only need around $$ 65 $$ iterations to converge.
-They are also now used for large approximations due to computational complexity and storage restrictions.
+only need around $$ 65 $$ iterations to converge [\[3\](#refences).
+His equations are now used for large approximations of $$ \pi $$ due to computational complexity optimization and storage restrictions.

 ## 2. Elliptic integrals